Straightforward Answers About Blindness

 3. Does the NFB have any types of large meetings annually?

 Yes, indeed we do!
 Blind people from all over the United States, as well as many foreign countries, participate in the National Federation of the Blind national convention.
 Approximately 3,000 blind persons attend this annual event, which is held in different cities each year during the week of July 4.
-All of our thirty divisions and twenty-eight committees hold meetings during the convention; Dr. Marc Maurer (our longtime current President) gives a stimulating Presidential Report, presides over all the general sessions, and delivers a powerful Banquet Speech; governmental officials and heads of blindness-related organizations and companies speak of new developments and interesting topics; over $120,000 in national scholarships are given out to thirty blind students attending college; close to 100 exhibitors display their products and wares in the exhibit hall; numerous social events occur; and much more.
+All of our thirty divisions and twenty-eight committees hold meetings during the convention; Mark Riccobono (our newly-elected President) gives a stimulating Presidential Report, presides over all the general sessions, and delivers a powerful Banquet Speech; governmental officials and heads of blindness-related organizations and companies speak of new developments and interesting topics; over $120,000 in national scholarships are given out to thirty blind students attending college; close to 100 exhibitors display their products and wares in the exhibit hall; numerous social events occur; and much more.
 The national convention is a life-changing experience for blind people of all ages—one not to be missed!
-In addition, all fifty-two NFB affiliates (all fifty states plus Puerto Rico and Washington, D.C.) hold their own annual state conventions that focus on more local issues.
+In addition, all fifty-two NFB affiliates (all fifty states plus Puerto Rico and Washington, DC) hold their own annual state conventions that focus on more local issues.
 Finally, each February, hundreds of Federationists attend the Washington Seminar in our nation's capital.
 This is a week of workshops and committee meetings where blind participants have an opportunity to educate Congress on issues of importance to the NFB.

 4. What is the NFB's Jernigan Institute I've heard so much about?